HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 ```

 - Confirm MySQL user: `mysql -u root -h $(hostname -f) -p -e "select count(user) from mysql.user;"`
   - Output should be a simple count.
-Check the last step if there are errors.
+  - In case of errors, check the previous step for errors.
+  - If you encounter below error, modeify /etc/my.conf by removing `skip-grant-tables` and then restarting the service by `service mysqld restart`

+`ERROR 1290 (HY000): The MySQL server is running with the --skip-grant-tables option so it cannot execute this statement`

+  - If it still does not work, try creating user admin instead.
+If you do this, make sure to enter admin insted of root when prompted for "Ranger DB root User" in Ambari

 ##### Prepare Ambari for MySQL
 - Run this on Ambari node